Snowbird's Play Forever commitment.

 Snowbird is an awarded industry leader, setting the standard for environmental stewardship, education and advocacy.
 In 2016, we welcomed the first Director of Sustainability to our management team ensuring we practice what we preach.

+What is Snowbird Power Systems?
+Snowbird Power Systems is a high-efficiency energy system mainly compromised of a cogeneration facility that produces electricity from natural gas with its main goal being a reduction of energy and heat loss.
+Snowbird's new and vastly improved cogeneration plant will be up and running soon, replacing the current system that has been in operation since 1986.
 The new cogeneration facility is the latest in a series of major sustainability initiatives undertaken at Snowbird.
-What is Snowbird's Cogeneration Plant (Co-Gen)?
-Co-Gen is a high-efficiency energy system that produces electricity from natural gas with its main goal being a reduction of energy and heat loss.
-Snowbird's new and vastly improved Co-Gen plant will be up and running soon, replacing the current system that has been in operation since 1987.

 Snowbird Powers Up

-Since 1987, Snowbird has been the only resort in North America to operate a Co-Gen Plant.
-The new and improved plant will power The Cliff Lodge, Snowbird Center, The Aerial Tram and other chairlifts.
+Since 1986, Snowbird has been the only resort in North America to operate a cogeneration plant.
+Thanks to Snowbird Power Systems, the new and improved plant will power The Cliff Lodge, Snowbird Center, The Aerial Tram and other chairlifts.

-- Co-Gen covers 100% of Snowbird's summer energy needs
+- Snowbird Power Systems covers 100% of Snowbird's summer energy needs

 Snowbird has won dozens of state and national awards in environmental sustainability, including being named one of Outside Online's "America's 10 Most Eco-Friendly Ski Resorts”.